 |“||We tend to think of squires as teenaged boys, knights in training, but that is only part of the truth.
 Historically, there were many men who spent their entire lives as squires, and never became knights.
 It was quite common to have thirty- and forty-year-old squires, even some in their fifties.
 Such men perhaps did not have the wealth to become knights (knights had to pay for their own equipment), or perhaps did not have the inclination.
 They were the medieval counterparts of the career army sergeant who has no desire to be promoted to lieutenant.
 Let alone general.||”|

-One form of the knighting ceremony starts with the dubber speaking the person's name and House (if he has one).
-Then the dubber touches the subject on the right shoulder with his sword, and says:
+When knighting someone in a formal manner, the dubber speaks the knight-to-be’s name and House (if he has one).
+Then the dubber touches the subject on the right shoulder with his sword, and while placing the sword on the other shoulder following every sentence says:

 Types of knights